(This article may or may not contain affiliate links. What does that mean?)

 It was actually pretty great.
 I got to sleep with my baby in an air-conditioned, quiet bed while the rest of the crew did whatever they wanted in the outside world.
 Kitchen, refrigerator, private bathroom with a hot shower.
 Plus all the regular camping stuff we loved.
 So it was settled, that’s how it would be and that’s how it’s been the times we’ve gone camping since.

-Kampgournds of America invited us to go camping at the KOA Ventura Ranch campsite.
-The promised accommodations in a Deluxe Cabin.
+Kampgournds of America invited us to go camping at the KOA Ventura Ranch Holiday campgrounds in Santa Paula, CA. The promised accommodations in a Deluxe Cabin.
 This would be a curious departure from our newly redefined rough and tumble camping days aboard a mobile palace.
 Plus, we usually

 glamped camped at the beach and this site was about half an hour inland.